cassianoperin/CHIP8_C/README.md

 1. Build a "cycle accurate" cpu, with a 12bits address bus and 8 bit data bus for visual representations?

+2. Build a GUI with Dear ImGui (https://www.dearimgui.com/)

+3. Migrate on-screen info to GUI

 ### Display

 1. Duplicate or triplicate frame buffer to reduce flickering